apurvk4/react-template/README.md

 # react-starter-template
-my own react template for starting any new react projects without using create react app
+my own react template for starting any new react projects using vite+react but with eslint preconfigured

-## It uses vite + react with eslint preconfigured for react development